 However, the court is aware that just suffering from a mental health issue does not preclude you from having a loving and happy relationship with your child.
 So as long as you are receiving treatment and taking care of yourself the court will support your relationship with your child.

-If you feel that issues of mental health and medical privacy are being raised in your case, The Law Offices of Nancy J. Bickford is experienced in dealing with the privacy protections at issue in custody cases to ensure your privacy is respected.
+If you feel that issues of mental health and medical privacy are being raised in your case, Bickford Blado & Botros are experienced in dealing with the privacy protections at issue in custody cases to ensure your privacy is respected.

 Please contact us if you are considering a divorce from your spouse, a legal separation, or have questions regarding child custody and visitation.
 Nancy J. Bickford is the only lawyer in San Diego County representing clients in divorces, who is a Certified Family Law Specialist (CFLS) and who is actively licensed as a Certified Public Accountant (CPA).
 Don’t settle for less when determining your rights.
 Call 858-793-8884 in Del Mar, Carmel Valley, North County or San Diego.